Have a go at reading this:

 Intrigued?
 So was I when June Keech showed me the letter in August 2015.
 Brian tells me Emily was June’s aunt and they discovered her letter among her papers when she died.

 I’m wondering if this was Bill’s own invention of a code or whether It was a bit of a craze at that time.
-I do know boys especially, get drawn into coded writing.
+I do know that boys especially, get drawn into coded writing.
 However, nothing like this turned up on a google search.
 So if you have any insight, do post it on the website.

 Here’s my translation: